You can run tests or other jobs by using the Jenkins plug-in that allows you to use custom automation and scripts.

 About this task

-Verify that the Jenkins server is available and configured with or without SSL.
+Verify that the Jenkins server is available and configured.

 Verify that the Jenkins server version is 1.561 or later.